 The Projects Team

 The projects team turns Visions into reality on the ground.
 It produces detailed designs using the latest software, organises consultation and liaison with the public, councillors, local businesses, the emergency services and utility companies.
 It then manages and supervises work as it is carried out by approved contractors.
 Major projects currently under way include Selly Oak New Road and schemes such as Cycle Routes.

 The Private Developments Section

-We undertake the management of design approval, construction planning, site inspection, enforcement and adoption of highway works built by developers.
+The private developments section undertake the management of design approval, construction planning, site inspection, enforcement and adoption of highway works built by developers.
 The Council adopts roads and footways (in some cases emergency links, footpaths, verges, visibility splays) and infrastructure such as traffic signals, street lighting and highway drainage by different methods as stated in the Highways Act 1980 and thereby takes on the maintenance responsibility.
-More information about the Private Development Section can be found in their family of web pages.
+More information about the private development section can be found in their family of web pages.